 The 18th-century naturalist Linnaeus described the Chartreux in great detail and gave it the Latin name Felis Catus Coeruleus, blue cat, differentiating it from the common Felis Catus Domesticus, domestic cat.

 One colony was found living on the island of Belle-Île-en-Mer off the coast of Brittany.
 They were known locally as the ‘hospital cats’ as they lived in the grounds of the local hospital.
 The Léger family moved to Belle-Îlen about 1925.
 Their daughters Christine and Suzanne had studied at the School of Horticulture in Versailles and were very interested in breeding animals.
-On the island, they came across a large number of beautiful blue cats that matched the descriptions and drawings by Linnaeus, Buffon and the later naturalists of the cats they called ‘Chartreux’.
+On the island, they came across a large number of beautiful blue ats and if the name ‘Chartreux’ in the 18th century meant ‘native French cats with a blue woolly coat’ then these cats matched that description.
 They began monitoring the cats, helped to care for them and eventually began selective breeding under the cattery name ‘de Guerveur’.
 The results were excellent in all cases, but the colour of the coat and the eyes varied, which is common in pure selective breeding.
 The temperament of these cats was one of remarkable mildness.

 In 1931 ’Mignonne de Guerveur’ was judged to be the most beautiful cat in the Paris show, and in 1933 she became International Champion and Best Cat in a show organized by Cat Club de Paris.